 A century ago, Henry Ford’s assembly line revolutionized the way things were made.
-Until that time, things were generally made one thing at a time.
+Until that time, objects were made individually.
 A craftsman would make one chair, start to finish, before moving on to the next chair.
-Henry Ford was able to take the 12.5 hours involved in building a car and whittle it down to 93 minutes.
+Using the assembly line concept, Henry Ford was able to take the 12.5 hours involved in building one car and whittle it down to 93 minutes.
 This dazzling feat changed not just production, but life itself.

 Or so they usually say.